nsqning/performancecompare/README.md

 then copy the *.sh files to euler35/ to make sure they are in same folder.

-In this repsitory, just download a local copy and zip from the repository: https://github.com/AlekseyMalyshev/perfcomp/tree/master/euler35.
+In this repsitory, just download a local copy and zip from the repository: https://github.com/AlekseyMalyshev/perfcomp/tree/master/euler35. you can extract the euler35.zip to euler35/ folder.

 the file hirechy will be this: